trmish/Get-LogonHistory-mult/README.md

 This is remake script of user Craig Meinschein https://github.com/pfaffle Get-LogonHistory.ps1

 His scpirt was very helpful for me.
-I added some new feautures for our customer exprectations:
+I added some new feautures for our customer expectations:

 •	Automatically detect OS language (EN or RUS) , Get-Wmi-Object  add addtional function